cuneifarm/openlime/README.md

 To obtain npm for Windows, you need to download the Windows version of node.js from https://nodejs.org/en/download/ .
 You can download either the Windows Installer (.msi) or the Windows Binary (.zip).
-If you download the Windows Binary zip file, you will afterwards need to set your `PATH` variable to include the directory containing the npm executable (this directory is the subdirectory `node_modules\npm\bin`).
+If you download and expand the Windows
+Binary zip file, you will afterwards need to set your `PATH` variable to include the directory that contains the npm executable (this directory is the subdirectory `node_modules\npm\bin`).

 ## Setting up npm (all platforms)